-The Office of the Auditor General audited the historical financial statements of the Consolidated Fund of the Government (the "Consolidated Fund") as at and for the fiscal year ended March 31, 2015, which is not included or incorporated by reference in this offering memorandum.
+The Office of the Auditor General audited the historical financial statements of the Consolidated Fund as at and for the 2016/2017 fiscal year, which is not included or incorporated by reference in this offering memorandum.
 See "Presentation of Economic, Financial and Statistical Information."
 It was the independent opinion of the Auditor General that the annual accounts of the Consolidated Fund are presented fairly, in all material respects.
-This unqualified opinion is consistent with the March 31, 2014 auditor's reports.
+This unqualified opinion is consistent with the March 31, 2016 auditor's reports.
 Under the Audit Act 1990, section 6(1)(b), the Auditor General is able to include in her report, any other comments she considers appropriate.
-In the March 31, 2015 report, the Auditor General has, for the fifth consecutive year, included an explanatory paragraph as an 'other matter' that discusses ongoing incidents of noncompliance with the Government of Bermuda's Financial Instructions.
-The Office of the Auditor General has explained that this is in relation to concerns about Information Technology controls, the effectiveness of bank reconciliations, as well as other items.
-Capital Asset Recognition ceased to be a contributor to other matters for the 2015 report.
-The Auditor General has also, for the fourth consecutive year, included an additional explanatory paragraph as an 'other matter,' which discusses the increased level of the net debt and the need for the Government to take concerted action to address it.
-These explanatory paragraphs do not alter the Auditor General's unqualified opinion.
+In the March 31, 2017 report, the Auditor General has, for the sixth consecutive year, included an additional explanatory paragraph as an 'other matter,' which discusses the increased level of net debt and the need for the Government to take action to reduce the total amount of debt outstanding.
+Ongoing incidents of non-compliance with the Government's financial instructions ceased to be a contributor to other matters for the 2017 report.
+These explanatory paragraphs do not alter the Auditor General's unqualified opinion but are rather highlighted matters.